When purchasing a piece of equipment, you want to buy the most efficient equipment possible, so be sure to do your research.

 Full Load Performance Factors

 With air compressors, the part load efficiency depends on the unloading method.
 Inlet-valve-modulation controlled air compressors can use 70 percent of their full load power while idling, and not generating any useful compressed air!
 On the other hand, variable speed air compressors unload almost linearly, using the nearly the same ratio of power to output up and down the loading curve.
-See the figure below for examples.
+See the chart for examples.
 In any case, air compressors are most efficient when fully loaded.
 This also holds true for refrigeration compressors, assuming constant temperatures (more to come on this below).

 Part Load Performance Factors